-And how do you actually maximise your chances of getting one?
+Do you need a literary agent?
+Are they worth having?
+And how do you actually maximise your chances of getting a literary agent?

-Find A Literary Agent In 8 Simple Steps:
+Find A Literary Agent In 8 Simple Steps

 - Write a wonderful book